Housing and Lifestyle Choices

 Guarantees a quiet area to study and reside.
 Mandatory 24-hour quiet.
 Stereos and other electronics are allowed at a minimal noise level.
 Areas are available in certain residence halls.

 A student must be 21 or older at the beginning of the academic year.
-MacKenzie West, North, and Main Gate A offer this lifestyle option.
+This lifestyle is offered in select areas in MacKenzie West, MacKenzie North and Main Gate A.

 Living and Learning Community

-First-year student community in Burdick Hall.
-As a first-year student, you have the opportunity to become a member of our Management Living and Learning Community (LLC) and take the knowledge you are acquiring in the classroom and connect it with experiences outside the classroom, making you more prepared to tackle your college experience than other students!
+As a first-year student, you have the opportunity to become a member of our leadership, architecture, or nursing living and learning community.
+Take the knowledge you are acquiring in the classroom and connect it with experiences outside the classroom, making you more prepared to tackle your college experience than other students!

 Offered in MacKenzie, Getman and Robinson/Champlin halls on a first-come, first-served basis.
 Freshmen students have limited access to and are discouraged from seeking this lifestyle option.
 There is an additional cost for this option.